fin-cli/fin-cli.github.com/restful/index.md

 ## Highlights

-### RESTful WP-CLI
+### RESTful FP-CLI

-RESTful WP-CLI is a [WP-CLI package](https://github.com/wp-cli/restful) that makes WP REST API endpoints available as WP-CLI commands.
+RESTful FP-CLI is a [FP-CLI package](https://github.com/fp-cli/restful) that makes FP REST API endpoints available as FP-CLI commands.

-As WordPress becomes more of an application framework embedded into the web, RESTful WP-CLI enables WP-CLI users to interact with a given WordPress install through the higher-level, self-expressed abstraction of how WordPress understands itself.
-For instance, on an eCommerce website, instead of having to know data is stored as `wp post list --post_type=edd_product`, RESTful WP-CLI exposes the properly-modeled data at `wp rest product list`.
+As FinPress becomes more of an application framework embedded into the web, RESTful FP-CLI enables FP-CLI users to interact with a given FinPress install through the higher-level, self-expressed abstraction of how FinPress understands itself.
+For instance, on an eCommerce website, instead of having to know data is stored as `fp post list --post_type=edd_product`, RESTful FP-CLI exposes the properly-modeled data at `fp rest product list`.

-First, RESTful WP-CLI auto-discovers WP REST API endpoints from any WordPress site running WordPress 4.4 or higher.
-These can be endpoints from the WP REST API v2 plugin, or custom endpoints you’ve registered yourself.
-You can target a specific WordPress install with `--path=<path>`, `--ssh=<host>`, or `--http=<domain>`.
-Then, it registers WP-CLI commands for the resource endpoints it understands, in the wp rest namespace.
-In addition to the standard list, get, create, update and delete commands, RESTful WP-CLI also registers commands for higher-level operations like `edit`, `generate` and `diff`.
+First, RESTful FP-CLI auto-discovers FP REST API endpoints from any FinPress site running FinPress 4.4 or higher.
+These can be endpoints from the FP REST API v2 plugin, or custom endpoints you’ve registered yourself.
+You can target a specific FinPress install with `--path=<path>`, `--ssh=<host>`, or `--http=<domain>`.
+Then, it registers FP-CLI commands for the resource endpoints it understands, in the fp rest namespace.
+In addition to the standard list, get, create, update and delete commands, RESTful FP-CLI also registers commands for higher-level operations like `edit`, `generate` and `diff`.

 Try it yourself:

 ```
-wp package install wp-cli/restful
+fp package install fp-cli/restful
-wp --http=runcommand.io rest excerpt list
+fp --http=runcommand.io rest excerpt list
 ```

-For a summary of these features, check out [wp-cli/restful](https://github.com/wp-cli/restful).
+For a summary of these features, check out [fp-cli/restful](https://github.com/fp-cli/restful).

 ### Package management

-Just like WordPress has plugins, the future of WP-CLI is [packages of commands](https://wp-cli.org/package-index/).
-For this future, WP-CLI is working to proactively solve the problems WordPress has with plugins:
+Just like FinPress has plugins, the future of FP-CLI is [packages of commands](https://fp-cli.org/package-index/).
+For this future, FP-CLI is working to proactively solve the problems FinPress has with plugins:

-* Where WordPress plugins are considered second-class to what’s included in core, WP-CLI packages should be considered first-class citizens amongst the commands in WP-CLI.
+* Where FinPress plugins are considered second-class to what’s included in core, FP-CLI packages should be considered first-class citizens amongst the commands in FP-CLI.
-* All too often, WordPress plugins have just one author.
-Each WP-CLI package should have two or three active maintainers.
+* All too often, FinPress plugins have just one author.
+Each FP-CLI package should have two or three active maintainers.

-In this model, WP-CLI becomes the common interface, and supporting application layer, to a rich ecosystem of features.
+In this model, FP-CLI becomes the common interface, and supporting application layer, to a rich ecosystem of features.
 Doing so opens more frontiers for innovation, which leads to a greater selection of ideas to choose from.
-And because more people are involved in authoring packages, WP-CLI benefits from a larger contributor pool.
+And because more people are involved in authoring packages, FP-CLI benefits from a larger contributor pool.

-As a result of the Kickstarter project, you can install WP-CLI packages from the Package Index with `wp package install`, [read through the commands cookbook](https://wp-cli.org/docs/commands-cookbook/) for a thorough introduction to creating a WP-CLI command, or use `wp scaffold package` ([repo](https://github.com/wp-cli/scaffold-package-command)) for the easiest way to generate the boilerplate for your new WP-CLI package, complete with functional tests.
+As a result of the Kickstarter project, you can install FP-CLI packages from the Package Index with `fp package install`, [read through the commands cookbook](https://fp-cli.org/docs/commands-cookbook/) for a thorough introduction to creating a FP-CLI command, or use `fp scaffold package` ([repo](https://github.com/fp-cli/scaffold-package-command)) for the easiest way to generate the boilerplate for your new FP-CLI package, complete with functional tests.

 ### Documentation portal

-In the past, WP-CLI documentation lived in a poorly maintained, hard to search Github Wiki.
-Now, it’s been reincarnated as a [documentation portal on the website](https://wp-cli.org/docs/).
+In the past, FP-CLI documentation lived in a poorly maintained, hard to search Github Wiki.
+Now, it’s been reincarnated as a [documentation portal on the website](https://fp-cli.org/docs/).

 Most notably:

 * Every existing tutorial was rewritten and cleaned up as they were moved over.
-* Internal APIs you can use in your own commands are now [publicly documented](https://wp-cli.org/docs/internal-api/).
+* Internal APIs you can use in your own commands are now [publicly documented](https://fp-cli.org/docs/internal-api/).
 These internal API pages are generated from the codebase, which greatly help maintenance efforts.
 * On each command page, there’s a “Github issues” link to make it easier to find both open and closed issues for a given command.
-For instance, here are all of the outstanding issues for [wp package and its subcommands](https://github.com/wp-cli/wp-cli/issues?q=is%3Aopen+label%3Acommand%3Apackage+sort%3Aupdated-desc).
+For instance, here are all of the outstanding issues for [fp package and its subcommands](https://github.com/fp-cli/fp-cli/issues?q=is%3Aopen+label%3Acommand%3Apackage+sort%3Aupdated-desc).

-Since relaunching the documentation portal in March, we’ve also [written a new contributing guide](https://wp-cli.org/docs/contributing/), and rewritten the WP-CLI homepage with translations to six languages other than English.
+Since relaunching the documentation portal in March, we’ve also [written a new contributing guide](https://fp-cli.org/docs/contributing/), and rewritten the FP-CLI homepage with translations to six languages other than English.

 ***